U.S. Route 280: Alabama

 US 280 terminates concurrently with U.S. Route 31 (US 31) at Interstate 20 (I-20)/Interstate 59 (I-59) at the northern end of the Red Mountain Expressway.
-After following US 31 to Homewood, it turns off onto its own right-of-way, crossing Interstate 459 and traversing Double Oak Mountain before descending into the Coosa River Valley, where it serves Harpersville, Childersburg, and Sylacauga.
+US 280 has the unsigned designation of Alabama State Route 38 (SR 38) throughout its length in Alabama.
+After following US 31 to Homewood, it turns off onto its own right-of-way, crossing Interstate 459 and traversing Double Oak Mountain before descending through Chelsea into the Coosa River Valley, where it serves Harpersville, Childersburg, and Sylacauga.
 Outside Sylacauga, it becomes an expressway, crossing the southernmost extent of the Appalachian Mountains to Alexander City.
 After crossing the Tallapoosa River, it follows a rolling, curvy route through the Lower Piedmont, bypassing the towns of Jackson's Gap, Dadeville, Camp Hill, and Waverly before entering the Columbus Metropolitan Area.

 After bypassing Auburn, it engages in a concurrency with Interstate 85 in Opelika before turning east in a concurrency with US 431.
 It descends to Phenix City before leaving US 431 and crossing the Chattahoochee River into Georgia.

-US 280 has the unsigned designation of Alabama State Route 38 (SR 38) throughout its length in Alabama.